sonnyp/Tangram/README.md

 ![screenshot](screenshot.png)

-Tabs are persistent and independent from each others so you can use multiple accounts.
+## About

+Each tab is a container so you can setup web apps with different accounts/settings.

 Tangram is powered by [WebKitGTK](https://webkitgtk.org/).

 ## Features

-- Add a tab
-- Edit a tab by right clicking on it
-- Remove a tab by right clicking on it
+- Setup and manage web applications
+- Custom icon
+- Custom title
-- Re-order tabs via drag'n drop or shortcut
+- Re-order tabs
+- Change tabs position
+- Navigation
-- Custom tab icon
+- Shortcuts
 - Desktop/audio notifications (if supported by the service)
-- Change tabs position (top, left, right, bottom) via the menu
-- Navigation controls (go back, forward, reload, stop loading)
-- Shortcuts

 <!-- Disabled for now, enable with TANGRAM_ENABLE_CUSTOM_APPLICATIONS=true -->
 <!-- use at your own risk -->